ACACIA MOYO IS

 Acacia Moyo works with the Maasai community in Kitengela, Kenya.
-The map below shows the Kitengela area, just south of the Nairobi National Park (NNP) - territory that has always belonged to the Maasai, who inhabit this land along with their livestock and the abundant wildlife that roams freely from the game park into the Kitengela dispersal area.
+The map below shows the Kitengela area, just south of the Nairobi National Park (NNP) - territory that has been populated by Maasai for decades.
+They inhabit this land along with their livestock and the abundant wildlife that roams freely from the game park into the Kitengela dispersal area.

 Nairobi National Park lies just south of the city.
 Kitengela comprises the area directly south of the park, indicated by the green line of the Mbagathi River.
 The town of Kitengela is located on the main road from Nairobi.

 From Kitengela, one can see the ragged Nairobi city skyline, which seems to come closer every day as the city spreads relentlessly over the plains.

 To get quick cash, Maasai sometimes have to sell off their land.
 Every time some land is sold off, the new owner fences it in.
 The result?
 Less grazing for livestock and wildlife, and disrupted animal migration routes.
 A Maasai without land is

 no one.
 He cannot marry without livestock, he has no wealth.
 He usually